Friend Your Fillo

 Now that we’ve tackled the what, lets move on to the how—How to unlock the secrets to working with fillo and how to make it work perfectly for you.
 Follow the 7 key steps and tips below, then do a test run before your big day of baking.
 This will help you figure out ahead of time which market is reliable for buying the freshest fillo, and you’ll also gain confidence as you become more familiar with the dough.

-1. Buy it refrigerated, not frozen!
-The freezer dries out fillo.
-We know the package instructions say you can freeze it but trust us, once you do, or if you buy fillo that’s been frozen, it will crack and fall apart on you as soon as you unwrap it.
+1. Buy it refrigerated, not frozen (if at all possible)!
+The freezer can dry out fillo.
+We know the package instructions say you can freeze it but trust us, once you do, or if you buy fillo that’s been frozen, it could crack and fall apart on you as soon as you unwrap it.
 Adding insult to injury, on their journey to your counter, some fillo products are frozen, thawed, and refrozen.
 A nightmare even for an experienced baker!
 Can you tell we’ve been there, done that?

 3. Bring the unopened package of fillo to room temperature before using, about ½ hour for sheets, 2 hours for kataifi.
 Cold fillo will not be flexible and will crack so this is really important!
 Prebaked shells can be used right from the freezer.